chenyangh/DialogueGenerationWithEmotion/README.md

 python jiwei_dataset.py
 ```

-3.

 ## Citation
-If you find our work is helpful, please consider citing one of the following papers.
+If you find our work helpful, please consider citing one of the following papers.

 [*Automatic dialogue generation with expressed emotions*](http://www.aclweb.org/anthology/N18-2008)